5 Safe Homemade Alternatives for Windshield Washer Fluid

 3. High proof vodka

 True, it’s a shame to waste good vodka to wash your windshield, but it is a comparable substitute for isopropyl if you’re low on options.
-Follow the same instructions above.
+Follow the same instructions above that you did with rubbing alcohol.
+Vodka also works as a homemade de-icer.

 4. Household glass cleaner

 While this substance is not completely natural, it’s much less harmful than methanol.
-Mix one part glass cleaner to three parts water and toss in a spoonful of dishwasher fluid for good measure.
-Just note that this solution will only work for drivers in warm weather.
+Mix one part glass cleaner to three parts water.
+Just note that this solution will only work for drivers in warm weather and could damage any glass tinting if the solution is not car-safe.

 If you’re in a bind and need something to keep the dust from the road off your windshield, a couple of cups of pure water in the tank should be enough to keep the grime away.
-Just be absolutely sure you’re in warm territory before making this decision, as frozen water can break your fluid tank.
-Pour in a bit of isopropyl if you’re worried about that.
+Just be absolutely sure you’re in warm territory before making this decision, as frozen water can break the fluid tank.
+Pour in a bit of isopropyl if you’re worried about overnight freezes.

 You can also add liquid castile soap to most of these mixtures for an extra boost of cleanliness.
-Or, you can combine them to form your own solution (like one gallon of water, one cup of glass cleaner, and a half cup of rubbing alcohol).
-Small steps like this may not seem like much, but will lead to fewer impacts on the environment.
+Or, you can combine them to form your own solution (like one gallon of water, one cup of glass cleaner, and a half-cup of rubbing alcohol).